nus-cs2103-AY2223S2/tp/docs/team/jianminglok.md

 ### Project: InternEase

-InternEase is a powerful and innovative desktop app designed to streamline the internship application process for Computer Science undergraduates.
-The user interacts with it through an optimized combination of Command Line Interface (CLI) and Graphical User Interface (GUI) created with JavaFX.
-It is written in Java.
+InternEase is a **powerful and innovative desktop app designed to streamline the internship application process** for **Computer Science undergraduates**.
+With its optimized **combination of a Command Line Interface (CLI) and Graphical User Interface (GUI)**, InternEase offers users the best of both worlds - the speed and efficiency of a CLI for those who can type quickly, and the user-friendly experience of a GUI for those who prefer a visual interface.
+InternEase is a good choice for you who wants to concentrate on your internship preparation by helping to manage your internship applications' data.

 Given below are my contributions to the project.